 God uses Samuel to establish the kingship in Israel, which was a momentous change for the Israelites.
 They basically told God that rather than using his protection and power, they wanted to be like their neighbors and have an earthly king that would do the same thing.

-Hannah was one of two wives of a man named Elkanah.
-(Polygamy, by the way, was never ordained by God as evidenced in Gen 2:23-24.
+The name of the other wife of Hannah’s husband, Elkanah, was Peninnah.
+(God did not ordain polygamy, as evidenced in Genesis 2:23-24.
 Man and wife are to become “one”, not “many.”
-The Israelites adopted this custom from their neighbors. )
+The Israelites adopted this custom from their neighbors.)

 Hannah and Peninnah

 Hannah longed for a son.
-Her husband’s other wife, Peninnah, did have children, and cruelly taunts Hannah for not having any.
+The other wife, Peninnah, had children, and cruelly taunts Hannah for not having any.
 She “provoked” Hannah “in order to irritate her.”
 (1 Samuel 1:6)

-Elkanah loved Hannah and was very kind to her, but living with the taunts of Peninnah and her natural grief and sadness over her infertility left her in deep sadness and despair.
+Elkanah loved Hannah and was very kind to her, but living with the taunts of Peninnah and her natural grief and sadness over her infertility caused her great anxiety and deep sadness.

 How Many Years Did Hannah Pray for a Son?

 Hannah’s infertility lasted “year after year.”
-She had a loving husband who also prayed and made sacrifices to the Lord, but Hannah did not conceive.
+She had a loving husband who also prayed and sacrificed to the Lord, but Hannah did not conceive.

-One year, after eating the festival meal, Hannah stands up and begins to cry and silently pray to God about her situation.
-She promises God that if He would give her a son, she would dedicate him to God “for all the days of his life.” (v 11)
+One year, after eating the festival meal, Hannah stands up and cries and silently prays to God about her situation.
+She promises God that if He would give her a male child, she would dedicate him to God “for all the days of his life.” (v 11)

 Hannah and Eli